 Current Black Cap Ross Taylor was raised in Masterton and played his junior cricket for Lansdowne, attended Wairarapa College where he played 1st XI cricket as well as represented Wairarapa at the Junior rep level.
 Recently selected Black Cap Seth Rance is a product of the Greytown Cricket Club, where he still plays when his commitments allow, and also attended Wairarapa College playing 1st XI cricket for the school.

 Other recent players of note include Jesse Ryder who was born and raised in the district and was a member of Red Star Cricket Club as a junior.
 White Fern, Elizabeth Perry, played for Lansdowne Cricket Club as a junior, attended Chanel College and played senior womens club and representative cricket for Wairarapa.
 Black Cap Michael Mason was born and raised in the Wairarapa playing junior cricket for both Greytown club and Wairarapa JCB rep teams whilst Doug Bracewell (nephew of Wairarapa and Central Districts stalwart of the same name) had 4 years of schooling at Rathkeale College.

-The Bracewell name is also represented in past New Zealand representative performers from the district – notably Brendon played for the Wairarapa in the 1970’s.
+The Bracewell name is also represented in historic New Zealand representative performers from the district – notably Brendon played for the Wairarapa in the 1970’s.
 NZ representative left-armer Richard Collinge attended Wairarapa College and played for the province, whilst Keith Thompson, Mike Shrimpton and even Roger Twose represented Wairarapa and New Zealand at various stages.

-As at the 2019/20 season Wairarapa are also able to boast a number of female First Class representatives.
-Melissa Hansen (ex-Wairarapa College & Lansdowne), Georgia Atkinson (ex-Wairarapa College), Monique Rees, Anlo van Deventer (ex St Matthews), are amongst the ranks of the Central Districts Hinds, whilst twins Quinn & Ethan Childs (ex-Rathkeale College) played for Central Districts A in the 2018/19 season.
+As at the 2020/21 season Wairarapa are also able to boast a number of female First Class representatives.
+Melissa Hansen (ex-Wairarapa College & Lansdowne), Monique Rees, Anlo van Deventer (ex St Matthews), Gemma Sims (ex-St Matthews), Ocean Barlett (St Matthews) and Georgia Atkinson (ex-Wairarapa College and now representing Manawatu) are amongst the ranks of the Central Districts Hinds, whilst Kate Sims (ex-St Matthews) was selected by the Canterbury Magicians for the season.